layo02/Deep-Learning-Hardware-Benchmark/README.md

 ## Appendix
 1. For the installation of Python, Tensorflow, and other dependencies, please refer to the `Instruction Guide.ipynb` file.
-2. Visualization of the datasets used in this repository.
+2. Visualizations of the respective datasets used in this repository.

 ![](images/mnist.png)
-Figure 4: Visualization of the original MNIST dataset developed by Yann LeCun et al [4].
+Figure 7: Visualization of the original MNIST dataset developed by Yann LeCun et al [4].

 ![](images/zalando.png)
-Figure 5: Visualization of the Zalando MNIST dataset developed by Han Xiao et al [5].
+Figure 8: Visualization of the Zalando MNIST dataset developed by Han Xiao et al [5].

 ## References
 <a id="1">[1]</a> S. Deitsch, V. Christlein, S. Berger, C. Buerhop-Lutz, A. Maier, F. Gallwitz, and C. Riess, “Automatic classification of defective photovoltaic module cells in electroluminescence images,” Solar Energy, vol. 185, p.
 455–468, 06-2019.